Jacob Gregory

 Jacob Gregory is an Indian-American actor who has appeared in Malayalam films.
-He made his film debut with ABCD (2013) directed by Martin Prakkat.
-He got a breakthrough role in the TV series Akkara Kazhchakal, where he portrayed the character Gregory also known as "Giri giri".
+He made his film debut in the film ABCD (2013) directed by Martin Prakkat.
+He got a breakthrough role in the TV series Akkara Kazhchakal, where he portrayed the character Gregory also known as "Giri Giri".
 Gregory has lived in New Jersey since 1990.

 Career

-Before his debut into the film industry, He was doing a character role in the hit sitcom Akkara Kazhchakal.
-His character was well received by the family audience along with the sitcom.
+Before working in the film industry, he played a character in the sitcom Akkara Kazhchakal.
+His character was well received by audiences along with the sitcom.
 He was able to tour across the United States, Canada, and the European Union; performing shows on a variety of stages based on Akkara Kazhchakal.
-A mutual friend suggested Gregory's name to Prakkat when the director was looking for someone to play the lead along with Dulquer Salmaan for the movie ABCD as Korah.
+A mutual friend suggested Gregory's name to Prakkat when the director was looking for someone to play the lead along with Dulquer Salmaan for the film ABCD as Korah.